TheBouns/SocialBackend/readme.md

 }

 ```
-By default alls user role is set by dafefault ("admin") to start creating and making changes   to the data base.
+By default alls user role is set by dafault ("admin") to start creating and making changes   to the data base.

 **LAST STEP ENJOY**